Use this process for:

 - Commercial finish-outs/tenant changes

-- Residential swimming pools, storage sheds, decks and patios
+- Residential swimming pools, decks, patios, and sheds

 - Structural demolition

 - Any commercial construction that is not new

 - Plans (If pages are larger than 11″ x 17″ please include pdf copies on CD or USB flash drive):

 - One complete set of building plans (paper).

 - For commercial projects: Site Plan, energy calculations and an asbestos study, if applicable.